ievaaleksandravica/nodejs-basics/README.md

 This repository is based on the Udemy course  [The Complete Node.js Developer Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/learn/lecture/13728836?start=0#content) and follows all the sections and excercises

- * Code-along exercises
  * Playground
- * Web Server
  * Notes App
  * Weather App
  * Task App
  * Comments

-### Code-along exercises
-* `first-node-script.js` This file is the very first code along to create a Javascript file and test all the integrations.
-Very basic and nothing fancy.
-* `app-write-file.js` Script to write files - works as overwrite.
-If file exists it will overwrite, if doesn't it creates it and pushes the content.
-* `append-file-content.js` Script to append files.
-* `utils.js` Script to require functions in app.js

 ### Playground
 * `1-json.js` Examples of JSON `parse` and `stringify` functionality combinining it with `fs.writeFileSync` and `fs.readFileSync` functionality